Foundations of regular variation on topological spaces: Continuous functions

 \end{proof}

 \begin{example}[Polynomials on the unit interval] It is easy to construct a regularly varying random function by applying a homogeneous map to a regularly varying random vector.
-For instance, map a point $y=(y_0,\dots,y_d)\in\R^{d+1}$ to the polynomial
+For instance, one may map a point $y=(y_0,\dots,y_d)\in\R^{d+1}$ to the polynomial

-Then $\psi$ is a continuous morphism between $\R^{d+1}$ with the linear scaling and $\Cont([0,1])$, and the inverse image of the zero function is exactly zero in $\R^{d+1}$.
-By Lemma~\ref{lemma:map-zero}, $\psi$ is bornologically consistent as a map from ideal $\sR_0^{d+1}$ to $\sC_0$.
+Then $\psi$ is a continuous morphism between $\R^{d+1}$ with linear scaling and $\Cont([0,1])$, and the inverse image of the zero function is exactly the zero vector in $\R^{d+1}$.
+By Lemma~\ref{lemma:map-zero}, $\psi$ is bornologically consistent as a map from the ideal $\sR_0^{d+1}$ to $\sC_0$.
 The continuous mapping theorem implies that, if $\eta$ is a regularly varying random vector in $\R^{d+1}$ on the ideal $\sR_0^{d+1}$, then

 is regularly varying on $\sC_0$.
 In particular, we deduce that $\|\xi\|_\infty$ is a regularly varying random variable.
-If $\eta$ has all independent components, then the tail measure of $\eta$ is supported by the axes of $\R^{d+1}$, so that the tail measure of $\xi$ is supported by monomials.
+If $\eta$ has independent components, then the tail measure of $\eta$ is supported by the axes of $\R^{d+1}$, so that the tail measure of $\xi$ is supported by scalar multiples of the monomials $1,u,\dots,u^d$.

-Assume that $d=1$, i.e.\ we deal with the random affine function $\xi(u)=\eta_0+\eta_1u$, $u\in[0,1]$, where $\eta_0$ and $\eta_1$ are independent Pareto-1 random variables.
-Then $\xi$ is regularly varying on $\sC_0$ with the normalising function $g(t)=t$ and its tail measure is the sum of pushforwards of $\theta_1$ under the maps associating $y>0$ with the constant function $x(u)=y$ and with the linear function $x(u)=yu$.
-Note that the value of $\xi$ at zero is zero and so is not regularly varying.
+Assume that $d=1$, i.e.\ we deal with the random affine function $\xi(u)=\eta_0+\eta_1u$, $u\in[0,1]$, where $\eta_0$ and $\eta_1$ are independent Pareto(1) random variables.
+Then $\xi$ is regularly varying on $\sC_0$ with the normalising function $g(t)=t$, and its tail measure is the sum of the pushforwards of $\theta_1$ under the two maps associating $y>0$ with the constant function $x(u)=y$ and with the linear function $x(u)=yu$, respectively.